-For the second day in a row, a school district in Northeast Ohio is being evacuated due to bomb threats.
+For the second day in a row, school districts in Northeast Ohio were evacuated due to bomb threats.

-Elyria City Schools posted on Facebook that the high school and Ely Elementary School were evacuated on Friday morning.
+Elyria City Schools posted on Facebook that multiple schools, including the high school and Ely Elementary School, were evacuated on Friday morning.

 According to the district, all other schools are under a lockdown as a precaution.